haugjo/pystreamfs/README.md

     We combined the 1722 samples of the original "WALKING" class with a random sample of 3000 instances from all other classes.
 * Usenet ([link](http://www.liaad.up.pt/kdus/products/datasets-for-concept-drift))

-### 2.4 Classifiers
-Currently there are a K Nearest Neighbor, Decision Tree and Support Vector Classifier included.

 ## 3. Example
 ```python